fossabot/lego/README.md

 ### Simple HTTP server

-This code creates a lego instance and attach and HTTP handler to it with one route `/ping`.
+This code creates a LEGO instance and attach and HTTP handler to it with one route `/ping`.

 ```go
 package main